The Oase Biomaster series meets all the criteria in our filter buying checklist:

 The Oase Biomaster filter comes with a good mix of Bio-media, coarse filter foam and fine filter foam.
 The filter media is easily changed to your personalized choices.

-Overall a product that I would recommend.
+Overall a product that we would recommend.